 What she can’t do is overcome the logic of probabilities, she can’t overcome the law of large numbers or see past the agent of recency.

-A lack of awareness is the failure to be able to see beyond your thoughts.
-It means we can’t grasp the impact of your emotions, actions, and behaviours.
-A lack of awareness shows itself through people being off-kilter, anxious, or sometimes even angry.
-Moreover, people who have a lack of awareness can’t even pinpoint what annoys them most of the time.
+A lack of awareness is the failure to be able to see beyond our thoughts.
+It means we can’t grasp the impact of our emotions, actions, and behaviours.

 Cognitive biases, like the Ben Franklin Effect are the inherent instincts found in genes.
 Over thousands of years, we have learnt to survive through three core behaviours – those of flight/fight/freeze.
 Our ancestors battled wild animals and then each other in their attempts to survive.
 Many failed, and thus, we as a species learnt.